Louisiana: Post–Civil War to mid–20th century

 By 1877, when federal forces were withdrawn, white Democrats in Louisiana and other states had regained control of state legislatures, often by paramilitary groups such as the White League, which suppressed black voting through intimidation and violence.
 Following Mississippi's example in 1890, in 1898, the white Democratic, planter-dominated legislature passed a new constitution that effectively disfranchised people of color by raising barriers to voter registration, such as poll taxes, residency requirements and literacy tests.
 The effect was immediate and long lasting.
 In 1896, there were 130,334 black voters on the rolls and about the same number of white voters, in proportion to the state population, which was evenly divided.

 The state population in 1900 was 47% African American: a total of 652,013 citizens.
 Many in New Orleans were descendants of Creoles of color, the sizeable population of free people of color before the Civil War.
 By 1900, two years after the new constitution, only 5,320 black voters were registered in the state.
 Because of disfranchisement, by 1910 there were only 730 black voters (less than 0.5 percent of eligible African-American men), despite advances in education and literacy among blacks and people of color.
 Blacks were excluded from the political system and also unable to serve on juries.
 White Democrats had established one-party Democratic rule, which they maintained in the state for decades deep into the 20th century until after congressional passage of the 1965 Voting Rights Act provided federal oversight and enforcement of the constitutional right to vote.

 In the early decades of the 20th century, thousands of African Americans left Louisiana in the Great Migration north to industrial cities for jobs and education, and to escape Jim Crow society and lynchings.
 The boll weevil infestation and agricultural problems cost many sharecroppers and farmers their jobs.
 The mechanization of agriculture also reduced the need for laborers.
 Beginning in the 1940s, blacks went west to California for jobs in its expanding defense industries.

+In 1920 the state had no continuous paved roads running east to west or north to south which traversed the entire state.